What is thyroid cancer?

 The Types Of Thyroid Cancer

-• Papillary carcinoma is the most common type of thyroid cancer, accounting for approximately 80 percent of cases.
+• Papillary carcinoma is the most common type, accounting for approximately 80 percent of cases.
 Papillary carcinomas are slow growing, differentiated cancers that develop from follicular cells and can develop in one or both lobes of the thyroid gland.
 This type of cancer may spread to nearby lymph nodes in the neck, but it is generally treatable.

-• Follicular carcinoma is the second most common type of thyroid cancer, and accounts for approximately one out of 10 cases.
+• Follicular carcinoma is the second most common type, and accounts for approximately one out of 10 cases.
 It is found more frequently in countries with an inadequate dietary intake of iodine.

 • Hürthle cell carcinoma, also known as oxyphil cell carcinoma, is a subtype of follicular carcinoma, and accounts for approximately 3 percent of all thyroid cancers.

 • Medullary thyroid carcinoma develops from C cells in the thyroid gland, and is more aggressive and less differentiated than papillary or follicular cancers.
 It accounts for approximately 4 percent of all thyroid cancers.

 • Anaplastic carcinoma is the most undifferentiated type, meaning that it looks the least like normal cells of the thyroid gland.
 As a result, it is a very aggressive form of cancer that quickly spreads to other parts of the neck and body.
 It occurs in approximately 2 percent of thyroid cancer cases.

 The most common early sign is an unusual lump, nodule or swelling in the neck.
 If you notice a new or growing lump, you should see your doctor, who can run additional tests to identify the cause.
 Most nodules on the thyroid are usually benign, but it is important to have any unusual growths examined by a health care professional.

 Other possible symptoms include: